sifank/KOBSWeather/README.md

 - sudo apt install libindi-dev libnova-dev libz-dev libgsl-dev

 ISSUE:
-- Latest INDI release has an orphaned link:/usr/lib/libindidriver.so points to nowhere!
+- Latest INDI release has an orphaned link:  /usr/lib/libindidriver.so points to nowhere!
   - To fis: remove it, use 'locate libindidriver.so' to find the most recent version and create a link to it.
   - Example:
     - sudo rm /usr/lib/libindidriver.so